 Directors must be elected by a plurality of the votes cast at the Meeting.
 This means that the three nominees receiving the greatest number of votes will be elected as directors.
-Votes withheld from any nominee have no legal effect on the election of directors due to the fact that such elections are by a plurality of the votes cast.
+Votes withheld from any nominee will still be counted for the purposes of establishing a quorum but will have no legal effect on the election of directors due to the fact that such elections are by a plurality of the votes cast.
 The ratification of the appointment of the independent registered public accountants requires the affirmative vote of a majority of those shares of Common Stock present in person or represented by proxy.
 Withheld votes and abstentions with respect to the ratification of the appointment of independent registered public accountants will have the same effect as a vote against the matter.